Jared

 Jared is a given name of Biblical derivation.

 Origin

 In the Book of Genesis, the biblical patriarch Jared was the sixth in the ten pre-flood generations between Adam and Noah; he was the son of Mahalaleel and the father of Enoch, and lived 962 years (Genesis 5:18).
 The biblical text in the Book of Jubilees implicitly etymologizes the name as derived from the root YRD "descend" because in his days, "the angels of the Lord descended to earth".
 Alternative suggestions for the name's etymology include words for "rose", "servant" and "one who rules".

-Yared (505–571), a namesake, was an Ethiopian monk who introduced the concept of sacred music to Ethiopian Orthodox services.
-He is regarded as a saint of the Ethiopian Orthodox Church, with a feast day of 11 Genbot (May 19).

 In some English-speaking countries, Jared is a common Jewish and Christian first name.